 Automotive Cleanroom Furniture and Equipment

 - We design your cleanroom to include all the essential furniture, including cleanroom storage solutions, and any workstations, surfaces, or anti-fatigue fittings.
-We’ll incorporate your oversize industry-specific equipment into your custom cleanroom design, and create paths for cranes, carts, and other transport equipment.
+We’ll incorporate your oversize industry-specific equipment into your custom design using appropriate cleanroom doors and pass-throughs, and create paths for cranes, carts, and other transport equipment.

 Automotive Cleanroom Services

 Angstrom Technology’s cleanroom experts provide the best modular cleanrooms on the market in all phases of creation, development, and installation.
-From the initial design to construction, to adaptation and reconfiguration, to routine maintenance and cleaning, Angstrom Technology makes high-performance automotive cleanrooms that are perfect for your application.
+From the initial design to construction, adaptation and reconfiguration, routine maintenance and cleaning, cleanroom problem solving and repair, Angstrom Technology makes high-performance automotive cleanrooms that are perfect for your application.
 You’re responsible for developing, manufacturing, and distributing top-quality products safely and efficiently — what makes you a leader in your industry — and we can help you keep it that way because we’re a leader in ours.